slmrsv/beolika/README.md

 ↳ Passionate about architectural visualization and immersive experiences.

-📍 Digital Nomade at Bangkok
+📍 Digital Nomad in Bangkok

 - 👨‍💻 I'm a freelance working remotely.
 - ⚡ I'm perfecting my 3D skills with Blender.